CloudFront Security has multiple features, including

 CloudFront validates the expiration time at the start of the event.

 If the user is downloading a large object, and the URL expires the download would still continue, and the same for RTMP distribution.

 However, if the user is using range GET requests, or while streaming video skips to another position which might trigger another event, the request would fail.

 Origin Access Identity (OAI) can be used to prevent users from directly accessing objects from S3.

 S3 origin objects must be granted public read permissions and hence the objects are accessible from both S3 as well as CloudFront.

 Even though CloudFront does not expose the underlying S3 URL, it can be known to the user if shared directly or used by applications.

-For using CloudFront signed URLs or signed cookies to provide access to the objects, it would be necessary to prevent users from having direct access to the S3 objects.
+For using CloudFront signed URLs or signed cookies, it would be necessary to prevent users from having direct access to the S3 objects.